 Autophagy has a positive impact on liver cells such as macrophages, endothelial cells, and hepatic stellate cells.
 Studies have revealed that autophagy can regulate liver functions, thus helping to reduce the risk of liver diseases.

 Autophagy also plays a neuroprotective role where it reduces the aggregation of misfolded proteins in the brain.
 Thus it is considered therapeutic in neurodegenerative diseases like Alzheimer’s and Parkinson’s diseases.
 There truly are amazing autophagy fasting benefits when done right!

 How Fasting Affects Autophagy?
+What is Autophagy Fasting?

 It is believed that one of the most effective ways of stimulating autophagy is through fasting.
 Studies indicate that food restriction induces autophagy in various tissues and organs.
 By modulating autophagy, fasting plays a therapeutic role for diseases like metabolic conditions, cancers, neurodegenerative diseases, and infectious disorders.